bluescarni/mppp/README.md

   try [Boost Multiprecision](https://www.boost.org/doc/libs/1_72_0/libs/multiprecision/doc/html/index.html>)
   instead).

-mp++ is a C++11/14/17 library library for multiprecision arithmetic, currently supporting arbitrary-precision integers, rationals and floats, and quadruple-precision floats.

 Based on well-known libraries such as [GMP](https://gmplib.org/), [MPFR](https://www.mpfr.org), and others, mp++ was initially conceived as a [GMP](https://gmplib.org/) wrapper with a special focus on performance with small operands.
 In particular, a small buffer optimisation and custom implementations of basic mathematical primitives are